Windows-XAML/Template10/README.md

 ## About Template 10.2

 We are building the next version of Template 10.
-We might not get finished before the Fall Creators Update, so we don't recommend waiting for it.
+We are making good progress but we don't recommend waiting for it.
 Aside: the work on 10.2 is what you find in the `master` branch.